tobyweston/blog/astro/src/content/blog/2016-01-06-disable-led-for-edimax.md

 The only way I found to disable the LED is by modifying the [kernel module](https://en.wikibooks.org/wiki/The_Linux_Kernel/Modules).
 Compiling that meant recompiling the associated kernel to get all the dependencies lined up.

-If you don't want to have a go at compiling the kernel, you can always download the output of my efforts [here](http://robotooling.com/maven/bad/robot/temperature-machine/) (built against 4.9.17-v7+).
+If you don"t want to have a go at compiling the kernel, you can always download the output of my efforts [here](http://robotooling.com/maven/bad/robot/temperature-machine/) (built against 4.9.17-v7+).

 ## Gather Information